Recommendations for planting soybeans after soybeans

 Make sure the benefits of planting second-year soybeans exceed the risks and manage the increased risk with proven practices.

-Given the projected market prices and current production costs for corn and soybeans, many producers may alter their long-term rotation plans by increasing soybean acreage in 2018.
-In these situations, soybeans will be planted into fields that were planted to soybeans in 2017.
-Long-term crop-rotation research conducted at the University of Wisconsin showed soybean yields declined by 5 percent in the second year of soybeans and by 12 percent in the third year when compared to a corn-soybean rotation.
-However, plant stress caused by environmental conditions, diseases or insects can easily increase yield losses to 20 percent or more.
-This article will list the principle challenges and risks of planting second-year soybeans and provide some management recommendations for mitigating them.
+Given the projected market prices and current production costs for corn and soybeans, some producers are altering their long-term rotation plans by increasing soybean acreage in 2022.
+In these situations, soybeans will be planted into fields that were planted to soybeans in 2021.
+Long-term crop-rotation research conducted at the University of Wisconsin showed soybean yields decreased minimally in the second year of soybeans and by seven percent in the third year when compared to a corn-soybean rotation.
+However, plant stress caused by environmental conditions, diseases or insects can easily increase yield losses to 20% or more.
+This article will list the principal challenges and risks of planting second-year soybeans and provide some management recommendations for mitigating them.

 Diseases including soybean cyst nematodes (SCN) present the largest risk to second-year soybeans.
-The best strategy is to avoid planting soybeans into fields that were infested with white mold, sudden death syndrome (SDS) or SCN in 2017.
-These are soil-borne pathogens having the potential to cause large yield losses in the 2018 crop as well as future soybean crops.
-However, if you plan to plant soybeans into fields that were infested with white mold, SCN or SDS, consider the recommendations provided below.
+The best strategy is to avoid planting soybeans into fields that were infested with white mold, sudden death syndrome (SDS) or SCN in 2021.
+These are soil-borne pathogens having the potential to cause large yield losses in the 2022 crop as well as future soybean crops.
+However, if you plan to plant soybeans into fields that were infested with these pathogens, consider the recommendations provided below.

 Variety selection is your first line of defense when planting into fields infested with white mold, SDS or SCN.
 Try selecting varieties that have the highest level of resistance you can obtain for the identified challenge.
 Seed companies typically use a scale of 1 to 9 when rating the disease resistance or tolerance of their varieties.
 Read the scale carefully as 1 is excellent and 9 is poor in some catalogs, while in others it is the opposite.
 These ratings are useful when comparing varieties from a given company.
 However, they should not be used to compare varieties from different companies.

-Consider using ILeVO seed treatment in combination with SDS and SCN tolerant varieties when planting soybeans into fields having a history of SDS.
+Consider using ILeVO or Saltro seed treatments in combination with SDS and SCN tolerant varieties when planting soybeans into fields having a history of significant SDS.
 This recommendation is based on recent research conducted by Michigan State University.

-If you must plant soybeans into a field infested with white mold in 2017, be prepared for the possibility of large yield losses if extended periods of cool and wet weather occur from late June to early August.
+If you must plant soybeans into a field that was infested with white mold in 2021, be prepared for the possibility of large yield losses if extended periods of cool and wet weather occur from late June to early August.
 These losses may be reduced by the following management practices:

 - Select the most resistant/tolerant varieties available.

 - Bury the sclerotia deeper than 2 inches with tillage operations.
-This practice will be less beneficial if sclerotia from previous infestations are present in the soil and it increases the long-term survival of the sclerotia produced in 2016.
+This practice will be less beneficial if sclerotia from previous infestations are present in the soil.
+It also increases the long-term survival of the sclerotia produced in 2021.

 - Reduce planting rates.